Professional Resource

 4. Subtle Grandiosity

-Clinical Note: Covert narcissists often present as the victim in couples therapy.
+Note: Covert narcissists often present as the victim in couples work.
 They may appear cooperative while subtly undermining the process.
 Pay attention to the partner's affect: if they seem defeated, confused, or "walking on eggshells," investigate further.

 Relationship Patterns